About Our Kings & Queens

 Our lines currently throw several different colors and pattern variations we have tried to list some but not all:

-Black bicolor, orange bicolor, blue smoke, black smoke tuxedo, black smoke, orange smoke, blue smoke tuxedo, black tuxedo, orange tabby, orange marble, blue tuxedo, orange/white, orange tuxedo, blue/white, black/white, blue marble, orange marble, tri color, dilute torte, solid white masking, and black torte at this time from our cattery.
+Black bicolor, red bicolor, blue smoke, black smoke tuxedo, solid black, black smoke, red smoke, pale red smoke, blue smoke tuxedo, black tuxedo, red tabby, red marble, blue tuxedo, red/white, red tuxedo, blue/white, black/white, blue marble, tri color, dilute torte, solid white masking, and black torte at this time from our cattery.
 We also have poly kittens varying in extra amount of toes, paws, and whether front, back, or both.
 Please ask if interested because we currently only have one litter at a time that has them.

 How to Reserve a Kitten